 Chinmaya Kausik

 Mathematics Ph.D.
 Student, University of Michigan.
-Curriculum Vitae.

 prof_pic.jpg

+You can find my resume at this link.
 Check out my papers, projects, and personal interests!

 What do I care about, academically?